Balancer

 About Balancer

 Launched in March 2020, Balancer is a decentralized exchange protocol built on Ethereum.
-It is based on an automated market maker.
-In simple words, this is an exchange for trading ERC20 tokens without using an order book.
-Balancer works on smart contracts and creates so-called liquidity pools, from which funds are taken for trading.
-At its initial launch, Balancer did not have its own token.
-However, the developers later introduced a token for their project.
-Balancer (BAL) is a governance token for this protocol.
-It can be used to determine the direction of a project by voting on various proposals.
-It is also used to reward liquidity providers.
+It uses an automated market maker to facilitate trades.
+In practice, it lets you swap ERC20 tokens without an order book.
+The protocol relies on smart contracts that set up liquidity pools, and trading draws liquidity from those pools.
+When it first went live, Balancer did not have its own token, but the team later added one.
+Balancer (BAL) is the protocol’s governance token, used to influence outcomes through votes on different proposals.
+It is also used to incentivize liquidity providers.

 What are BAL key features and how does it work?